Goals versus Rewards

-The reward is fleeting, a shot of dopamine that momentarily satisfies a perceived need for pleasure as an antidote to pain or discontentment.
-Next triggering will require another quick dose of dopamine and the cycle continues.
+The reward is fleeting, a shot of dopamine, that momentarily satisfies a perceived need for pleasure, as an antidote to pain or discontentment.
+The next triggering will require another quick dose of dopamine and the cycle continues.

-Long term goals, something that you are working toward.
-Every small step toward the goal releases a continuous slow drip of dopamine and helps instil an overall sense that life is good.
-Goals also provide a reason to keep on struggling through life as good goals provide a purpose and help us see that our lives have meaning and value.
+Long term goals are something that you are working toward.
+Every small step toward the goal releases a continuous slow drip of dopamine and helps instill an overall sense that life is good.
+Goals also provide a reason to keep on struggling through life, as good goals provide a purpose and help us see that our lives have meaning and value.

 What steps lie between me, here and now, and that goal being achieved.